timjbray/jekyll-now/_posts/2019-07-28-Real-Knowledge.md

 As your experience and knowledge expands, you encounter more topics and understand existing topics more deeply.
 Your circle of knowledge increases.

 On the edge of this knowledge circle are the topics you may have encountered, but don't know.
-As your knowledge and experience increases, you know more topics.
+As your knowledge and experience increases, you know more topics exist.

 As your 'knowns' increase so do your 'unknowns'.
 You know that you don't know more :WINK: